ohorace/Previous-Projects/README.md

 **Outreach** - During my sophomore year in college I worked with the program Google Rise and reported to a professor here at CSU and a coordinator at Georgia Tech.
 During this time, some students and I tutored minority high school students in Computer Science in an attempt to increase AP Computer Science test stores.
 During this time, I made the worksheet found in this directory as a guide to break down the concept of classes.
 * Google Rise Tutorial Document

+**Swift** - While taking Object Oriented Design, I spent a lot of time focusing on game programming.
+Our final project was a game that had to involve navigating through various "rooms" and collecting and using objects.
+The professor, Rodrigo Obando, provided much of the framework for the game and we had to implement the rest.
+Any classes that I made have my name in the top comments as the creator.
+Likewise, any functionality that I added to classes that were given to us is indicated by my comments around the code I modified.
+* AppDelegateClass
+* AskCommand Class (Class created by me)
+* BackCommand Class (Class created by me)
+* Command Class
+* CommandWords Class
+* DropCommand Class (Class created by me)
+* Game Class (Starts the game)
+* GameOutput Class
+* GameWorldClass
+* GetCommand Class (Class created by me)
+* GoCommand Class
+* HelpCommand Class
+* LockCommand Class (Class created by me)
+* Parser Class
+* Player Class
+* Quit Command Class
+* RandomCommand Class (Class created by me)
+* RestartCommand Class (Class created by me)
+* Room Class
+* RoomControl Class (Class created by me)
+* ViewCommand Class (Class created by me)